PichaWi/Year_project2/README.md

 - Use arrow keys or W/S to move the character vertically.
 - Use spacebar to shoot.
-- Use left/right arrow keys to switch weapons.
+- Use left/right arrow keys or E and Q button to switch weapons.
 - Avoid shooting civilians to prevent score penalty and possible game over.

 ## License